 - 1. Power off the system as described in the "Using the Workstation" on page 9. - 2.
 Remove the power supply as follows: - a.
 Swing open the bezel door located on the right side of the front panel.
-With a Phillips screw driver, unscrew the two screws on the screen cover as shown in Figure 3-27A. - b.
-Swing open the screen cover as shown in Figure 3-27B. - c.
-Disengage the power supply from the power supply bay by pushing the interior release button to the right and pulling up and out on the green-colored handle lock, as shown in Figure 3-27C. - d.
-Gently pull out the power supply from the chassis until it clears the power supply bay, as shown in Figure 3-27D.
+Remove the two Phillips screws on the screen cover (see Figure 3-27A). - b.
+Swing open the screen cover (see Figure 3-27B). - c.
+Disengage the power supply from the power supply bay by pushing the interior release button to the right and pulling up and out on the green-colored handle lock (see Figure 3-27C). - d.
+Gently pull the power supply out of the chassis until it clears the bay (see Figure 3-27D).
 Place the power supply on an ESD-safe surface.

-Caution: When pulling out the power supply from the chassis, make sure not to disturb the power supply fan's ribbon cable.
+Caution: When pulling out the power supply from the chassis, do not disturb the power supply fan ribbon cable.